Adopted January 20, 2004

 The option of voting “None of the Above” shall be available for all elections except for multiple candidate elections.
 Voting shall be conducted by email or online voting.

 Votes received after midnight of the Election Day shall not be counted except when an extension has been granted.

 Elections may be further defined in the Operating Rules.

 General in-person Membership Meetings of the NWC shall be held at least once a year.
+When in-person meetings are not possible, the NWC may substitute an online meeting.
 Meetings of the NWC officers that can include individuals of the general membership shall be held at a minimum of once monthly.
 Meetings may be held in person, by telephone conference call, or by whatever other means that allows for the full participation of NWC members to make decisions, including email voting.

 Proxy voting is forbidden.
 We must abide by the one person, one vote democratic principle in all our deliberations.

 The NWC may adopt such Operating Rules as is necessary to regulate its business.
 No Operating Rule may be adopted that counteracts any aspect of these Bylaws.
 In cases of ambiguity or lack of clarity, the NWC may look to the Bylaws of the GPUS for direction.

 The NWC recognizes the Platform of the GPUS as the Platform of the NWC.